Trip to Mount Rushmore National Memorial

 After visiting Mount Rushmore, you can drive 40 minutes to the world’s largest mountain carving, Crazy Horse Memorial.

-The Crazy Horse Memorial is a mountain monument under construction since 1948 and is far from complete.
-It’s a statue of the Oglala Lakota warrior, Crazy Horse, riding a horse and pointing to his tribal land.
-It is operated by the Crazy Horse Memorial Foundation, a nonprofit organization.
-The memorial was commissioned by Henry Standing Bear, a Lakota elder.
+The Crazy Horse Memorial is a mountain monument that has been under construction since 1948 and is far from complete.
+It’s a statue of the Oglala Lakota warrior Crazy Horse riding a horse and pointing to his tribal land.
+The Crazy Horse Memorial Foundation, a nonprofit organization, operates it.
+Henry Standing Bear, a Lakota elder, commissioned the memorial.

 The sculptor was Korczak Ziolkowski.
 The place is also dedicated to preserving and sharing the living history and culture of all Native Americans.
 You will find there an Indian Museum of North America and a Native American Cultural Center.

 The sculpture’s final dimensions are 641 feet (195 m) long and 563 feet (172 m) high.
 The head of Crazy Horse will be 87 feet (27 m) high.
 The heads of the four U.S. Presidents at Mount Rushmore are each 60 feet (18 m) high.